 Most of the time we get challenged by unpleasant and inevitable circumstances.
 We cannot prevent nor stop them from happening, hence we don’t have a choice but to face them.
 This is the time when most Christians start sulking or complaining to God about why He allowed such to happen when He promised to protect them.

-This sounds sensible because God’s presence has to indeed come with protection and bad things are not supposed to happen to those who walk with God.
+This sounds sensible because God’s presence has to indeed come with protection and bad things are not supposed to happen to those who walk with Him.
 Apparently you have every right to sulk and wrap yourself around God’s cloak like a toddler should you find yourself in situations like that.

 Yet before you do so – take time and think about Jesus when He had to be laid on the cross.
 It wasn’t something that caught Him by surprise, but He knew in advance that Judas was going to betray Him (Matt 26:45-46) and He went on and gave Himself up to save us from death.

 Even before His birth it was known that through Him all the nations will be saved (Matt 1:20-21) hence He knew why He had to be laid on the cross.
 Nothing is ever a mistake when you are in God’s purpose.
-No matter how bad it is whatever the thing you are going through – God allowed it for a reason.
+No matter how bad it is whatever the thing you are going through – He allowed it for a reason.
 A reason that will turn out for your good.

 Because …we know in all things God works for the good of those who love Him, who have been called according to His purpose (Romans 8:28).
 Whatever you are facing right now, know that it is for your good.
 God wouldn’t have allowed it to happen if He wasn’t gonna use it for His purpose.